franzbu/EnhancedSpaces.spoon/README.md

 For moving windows to an mSpace, press `alt-ctrl` and the key for the target mSpace.

-As before, the line below represents the default setup, and you do not need to add it to your `init.lua` unless you prefer to change this shortcut:
+As before, the line below represents the default setup, and you don't need to add it to your `init.lua` unless you prefer to change this shortcut:

 ```lua
   ...